SotirisTouliopoulos/dingo/README.md

 - `graphs` is a list containing created graph objects.
 - `layouts` is a list containing graphs' layouts.
 Each layout has the same index with its corresponding graph from `graphs` list.

-I also implemented a `plot_graph` function, that takes as an input a graph object with its corresponding layout and plots the resulting graph.
+I also implemented a `plot_graph` function that takes a graph object with its corresponding layout as inputs and plots the resulting graph.

 Example of calling the `plot_graph` function: